ffund/intro-ml-tss21/slides/2-linear.md

 and these four questions:

 * What type of relationships $f(x)$ can it represent?
-* What can we learn about the problem from the trained model?
+* What insight can we get from the trained model?
 * How do we train the model efficiently?
 * How do we control the generalization error?